Elleyey/project/DESIGN.md

 There will be **six** visualizations.
 On top of the site there is a menu, existing of three possible choices: Europe, Netherlands, Story.

-PAGE ONE (Dataset CBS, Europe 2002-2017):
+###PAGE ONE (Dataset CBS, Europe 2002-2017):

 1. **Map of Europe**
     Coloured by faith in humanity.
     A *slide bar* will give possibility to chose for certain year.

     Needed:
+    - Dataset Europa Vertrouwen 2002-2014
     - D3 datamaps
     - dropdown button (slide)
     - D3 tooltip

-2. **Linechart**
+2. **Barchart**
       Wil give linechart by years, of *cliked country*, shows development of faith in different areas.

     Needed:
+    - Dataset Europa Vertrouwen 2002 - 2014
     - D3 on click
     - D3 linechart

+**LINK slidebar year WITH Map AND barchart**

+Default setting: 2002.
+Map changes colour by chosen year by user.
+Connect map ID with 'land'.
+Filter data by 'perioden' and give 'land' the value of 'Andere mensen'.

+**LINK county WITH barchart**

+If clicked on a country, filter data by ID of clicked country.
+Give right data to barchart.

-PAGE TWO (Dataset CBS, Netherlands 2012-2017 and Dataset CBS, Netherlands misdaad 1999 - 2017):
+###PAGE TWO (Dataset CBS, Netherlands 2012-2017 and Dataset CBS, Netherlands misdaad 1999 - 2017):

 3. **Horizontal Barchart**
       Shows the total values of trust in the Netherland of different variables, 2012 versus 2017.

     Needed:
     - D3 barchart
     - D3 tooltip

 4. **Line Chart**
       Shows the registered crime rates from 1999 to 2016.

     Needed:
     - D3 linechart

 5. **Scatterplot**
       Shows (*choice by user: trust in humanity, policts, police, europe*) versus home burglary.

     Needed:
     - D3 scatterplot
     - Dropdown (possible to choose one)